danking/hail-cloud-docs/how-to-cloud.md

 always include: virtual machines (e.g. Amazon EC2, Google Compute Engine) and bucket storage (e.g. Amazon S3, Google Cloud Storage).
 A virtual machine appears to you as a normal computer, like your laptop.
 In fact, you are sharing a computer in a secure, isolated manner.
-In the cloud, you usually pay a per-second, per-core price.
+In the cloud, you usually pay a flat per-second, per-core rate.

 Bucket storage stores files independently of any virtual machine.
 In general, a file is identified by a bucket name and a unique key.
 Google Cloud Storage (GCS,